pmean/build-website/text/07/FishboneDiagram-07.md

 >     characteristic (Viewgraph 1).
 It graphically illustrates the
 >     relationship between a given outcome and all the factors that
 >     influence the outcome.
 This type of diagram is sometimes called an
->     \"Ishikawa diagram\" because it was invented by Kaoru Ishikawa, or
+>     "Ishikawa diagram" because it was invented by Kaoru Ishikawa, or
->     a \"fishbone diagram\" because of the way it looks.*
+>     a "fishbone diagram" because of the way it looks.*
 >     www.hq.navy.mil/RBA/c-ediag.pdf.
 Also found at
 >     www.management-tools.org/files/c-ediag.pdf and
 >     www.saferpak.com/cause\_effect\_articles/howto\_cause\_effect.pdf.